 It does so by collecting, mapping, and visualizing data sets identified by and with art workers to better illuminate the precarity of our living and working conditions, as a complex and intersectional account of our labor does not yet exist.
 The collected data will be translated into a series of maps, a website, a publication, and public programs that demonstrate the interwoven and dependent relationships that makeup Chicago’s art ecosystem.

-The Chicago Arts Census is generously supported by the Walder Foundation and The Arts Work Fund Think Grant and developed in partnership with Annas.
+The Chicago Arts Census is developed in partnership with Annas, and generously supported by the Walder Foundation, Arts Work Fund, Builders Initiative and the Chrysalis Project, supported by the Andrew W. Mellon Foundation and hosted by Fractured Atlas.
 The Census serves ACRE's mission of advancing new means of support for artists through socially engaged, community-centered programs and initiatives.

-To learn more, ask questions, offer thoughts, or get involved, please contact Programs Manager Tiffany Johnson at firstname.lastname@example.org
+To learn more, ask questions, offer thoughts, or get involved, please contact Programs Director Tiffany Johnson at email@example.com